vapor/blog/Content/posts/working-on-march-2023.md

 If you want to help contribute then feel free to get involved!
 We have some outstanding issues on the [design site](https://github.com/vapor/design) that could be good to start with.

-### MySQL Rewrite
+### MySQLNIO Rewrite

-Over the last few months we (and when I saw we, I mean Gwynne) have been working on a rewrite of the MySQL driver.
-There are a number of flawed assumption and outdated concepts which compared to the Postgres Driver, are starting to show some signs of age.
-The plan is to bring it into line with the Postgres driver and take a lot of the lessons learned from there and new concurrency support.
+Over the last few months we ("we", of course, being Gwynne) have been working on a rewrite of the [MySQLNIO](https://github.com/vapor/mysql-nio) package, which provides the low-level MySQL wire protocol implementation for Fluent.
+It's a long overdue task, focused on filling in major gaps in basic feature support, fixing some (hopefully all!) of the literally dozens of known bugs and limitations, and improving in a big way the increasingly inadequate runtime performance.
+Basically the idea is to bring the package up to par with the truly inspired work that was done on [PostgresNIO](https://github.com/vapor/postgres-nio) by [Fabian Fett](https://github.com/fabianfett), particularly emphasizing the Concurrency support and robust error handling.

 ### Full Concurrency Support in Vapor